inria-megavolt/inria-megavolt.github.io/_pages/inria.md

 nav_order: 3
 ---

-I am part of the Inria research team <a href="https://www.inria.fr/en/megavolt">Megavolt</a>, and jointly with <a href="https://www.di.ens.fr/~fbach/">Francis Bach</a>, we organize a monthly seminar on topics broadly linking analysis, learning, and algorithms.
+Jointly with <a href="https://www.di.ens.fr/~fbach/">Francis Bach</a>, we organize a monthly seminar on topics broadly linking analysis, learning, and algorithms.

 The seminar takes place one Monday a month, from 10:30 to 12:00, in the seminar room of Laboratoire Jacques-Louis Lions.
 You can subscribe to the mailing list <a href="https://sympa.inria.fr/sympa/subscribe/gdt-acube" rel="nofollow"><code>here</code></a>. <!-- html-proofer-disable -->